 Overview

-Each of its sections has a distinctive function and its own pain patterns.
+Each section has a distinctive function and its own pain patterns.
 The upper section is similar in attachment, function, and referral patterns to the sternocleidomastoid.
-The middle and lower sections are similar to each other in attachment and pain patterns.
+However, the middle and lower sections are similar to each other in attachment and pain patterns.

-Because of this, first, this text deals with trapezius anatomy as a whole.
-Then, each of section of the muscles is discussed individually.
+Because of this, this text first deals with trapezius anatomy as a whole.
+Then, each section of the muscles is discussed individually.

 Entire Muscle